LCL717/ako_website/content/posts/testing/testing.md

 All possible values of the constituents of compound conditions are exercised at least once.
 ##### Path coverage 路径覆盖
 Select a test set T such that, by executing P for each member of T, **all paths** leading **from the initial node to the final node** of P’s control-flow graph are traversed.

+### quiz

+1. What is the difference between **acceptance** and **system** testing?
+- Acceptance Testing: focus on customers' requirements.
+- System Testing: considers the system design.<br><br>

+2. What is the key benefit of unit testing as compared to system testing?

+    **Error localization**<br><br>

+3. What is the difference between black-box and white box testing?

+    **Black-box** tests are designed with respect to requirements and interfaces; **white-box** tests take design and implementation into account.

+4. What is structural coverage?
+    Structural coverage is the coverage of design and code. (white box)